benrayfield/lambdasmiter/README.md

 # lambdasmiter
 Smites infinite loops at few microseconds time precision instead of the usual multiple seconds that it takes to back out of code that gets out of control.
+Always halts, but is not always turingComplete, but the only turingCompleteness sacrificed is that turingCompleteness says it can use as much memory and compute cycles as it wants, vs in this model of computing, things lower on the stack can further limit the number of compute cycles and amount more of memory allowed in deeper calls on the stack, which can each tighten such limits but cant loosen them, and branch one way or another depending if a call finished normally vs gave up early due to not enough compute resources.
+Always halts such as within 0.02 seconds if you want it to guarantee halting before the next video frame of a game is displayed.

 Only has pure math functions, so there is no namespace visible above or below the current stack frame except what is derived such as treemaps or linkedlists.